 Delete a server group

 After you delete a server group, the backend servers in the server group are not affected.
-If you no longer need an ECS instance, you can disable or release the ECS instance.
+If you no longer need an ECS instance, you can stop or release the ECS instance.
 For more information, see Stop an instance or Release an instance.

 1. Log on to the ALB console.